sashianl/sample_service/README.md

 There is a 1:1 mapping from error code to error type; error type is simply a more readable version of the error code.
-The error type **may change** for an error code, but the error code for a specfic error will not.
+The error type **may change** for an error code, but the error code for a specific error will not.

 The current error codes are:
 ```